singhvivek7/horilla/README.md

 python manage.py makemigrations
 python manage.py migrate
 ```
-4. Create an admin employee account (use this command if you are starting with a fresh database, for the demo database there is already a Horilla admin user created with credentials _admin_ and _admin_ as username and password respectively).
+4. Create an admin employee account (use this command if you are starting with a fresh database, for the demo database there is already a PayBolt admin user created with credentials _admin_ and _admin_ as username and password respectively).
 ```bash
 python manage.py createhorillauser
 ```